zhaojh329/wifidog-ng/README.md

 embedded linux(LEDE/Openwrt) system.

 ## features:
-* Compatible with original wifodog protocol
+* Compatible with original [WifiDog] protocol
-* Based on [libev]: Single threaded, Fully asynchronous, No blocking operation at all
+* Based on [libubox]: Single threaded, Fully asynchronous, No blocking operation at all
 * Writing kernel module to implement authentication management instead of using iptables to create firewall rules
 * Support HTTPS: Alternative OpenSSL and CyaSSl(wolfssl)
 * Support UBUS